jupyterhub/jupyterhub/docs/source/contributing/setup.rst

       npm install -g configurable-http-proxy

    If you get an error that says ``Error: EACCES: permission denied``, you might need to prefix the command with ``sudo``.
+   ``sudo`` may be required to perform a system-wide install.
    If you do not have access to sudo, you may instead run the following commands:

    .. code:: bash